googleapis/google-cloud-dotnet/BACKLOG.md

 ## Create an unmanaged tracer in Google.Cloud.Diagnostic.Common

 - Issue: [#2166](https://github.com/googleapis/google-cloud-dotnet/issues/2166)
-- Status: We haven't received intereset for this feature.
+- Status: We haven't received interest for this feature.

 ## Expose Tracing, Error Reporting and Logging common parts in a consumable way.